harshilpatel22/Complaint-Management-System-Using-MongoDB/README.md

 Review sites will soon have the ability to be weighted so the most important ones get the highest priority.

+<b>Themed</b><br>
+Easily customize the appeareance to match your site by adjusting the logo and theme via the theme.css file.

 ## ToDo
 * <b>Finish:</b> Create stars for rating system.
 * <b>Add:</b> Add ability to set weights to review sites so site A can appear more then site B.